adamyen/calorieapp_frontend/README.md

  - Then enter
 #### `npm install`
- to install all the required dependencies in both the terminal.
+ to install all the required dependencies in both the repos through terminal.
 The dependencies have been mentioned in the 'package.json' file.

+ - Ensure that nodemon is installed globally with the following command:
+ #### `npm install -g nodemon`

  - Then enter below command for both the terminals to start the application:
 #### `npm start`